absoluteblack/xdelta3-python/README.rst

 Requirements
 ------------

-* **Python 3.5 or 3.6** - it's 2017, you should be using python 3.6 by now anyway.
+* **Python 3.11** - it's 2023, you should be using python 3.11 by now anyway.
 * **linux** - compilation only tested on ubuntu, might work on other platform.

 Installation
 ------------

 .. code:: shell

-    pip install xdelta3
+        God save us all.
+Checkout the xdelta submodule, make, move all xdelta .c and .h files to /xdelta3/, pip install .

 Usage
 -----